Rear Axle or Rear Differential Troubleshooting

 Once a bearing reaches a certain point of wear, it moves into the failure stage.
 It will often make a howling noise instead of a whirring sound.
 You should have your vehicle checked immediately if you hear a howling noise, regardless of whether it is during acceleration or deceleration.

-A rumbling noise while turning is often related to a bad wheel bearing.
+A rumbling noise while turning is often related to worn wheel bearings or bad wheel bearings.
 This should be inspected and repaired as soon as possible as the problem will only get worse and more expensive.

 Crunching or Clunking